Accelerated Parallel Tempering via Neural Transports: Design Space for Accelerated PT

-The resulting work function $W^n_K$ coincides with \Cref{eq:work-diffusion} from CMCD-APT, replacing the forward backward transitions $P^{n-1}_k$ and $Q^n_{n-1}$ for CMCD-APT with \Cref{eq:diff-transition-fwd} and \Cref{eq:diff-transition-bwd}.
-Further, we parametrise $\tilde{U}_s^{\text{VP}}$ by a neural network trained to minimise the standard score matching objective.
-Since we cannot access samples from $X_1 \sim \pi$, we iteratively train on approximate samples from $\pi$ obtained by sampling from Diff-APT.
-We stress that a parallelised implementation of Diff-APT allows for generating a sample from $\pi$ with a similar effective cost as a single discretisation step solving the time-reversal SDE.
-For further details, see \Cref{app:diff-apt}.
+Regarding training, as we initially do not have access to samples from $\pi$, we iteratively train, using the score matching objective, on approximate samples from $\pi$ obtained by sampling from Diff-APT.
+Furthermore, we stress that a parallelised implementation of Diff-APT allows for generating a sample from $\pi$ with a similar effective cost as $K$ discretisation steps solving the time-reversal SDE.